matterhorn-chat/matterhorn/PRACTICES.md

 enough about what's involved in a task to know its level of effort.
 So in the mean time, before we can investigate, the ticket lingers.

-Once we're learning what is inolved, using the ticket as a place to hash out ideas or collect context is annoying because using ticket comments for that isn't effective.
+Once we're learning what is involved, using the ticket as a place to hash out ideas or collect context is annoying because using ticket comments for that isn't effective.

 To address these concerns: